Installation exploring the limits of self-driving cars

-2023 — Made with Daniel Coppen
+2023 — Made with Daniel Coppen (Playfool)

 "How (not) to get hit by a self-driving car" is a game installation that challenges people to cross a virtual street undetected by an AI-powered self-driving car simulation.
 Players, each marked with a pedestrian detection score determined by the algorithm, must cleverly disguise themselves to reduce their score and avoid detection.
 Successful evasion exposes both the system's blindspots and inability to recognise diverse individuals, like children or wheelchair users, highlighting the risks posed by these flawed algorithms in real-world scenarios.